koinov/ton-staking/README.md

 # Staking pool for Telegram Open Network

+Fully decentralized solution based on mutual mistrust principle at the crossroad of blockchain, finance and security.

 ## Problematics

 Telegram Open Networks consensus is based on Byzantine Fault Tolerant Proof of Stake that involves sending certain amount of grams to take part in validators elections.
 Election result depends on stake, and there’s also significant amount of grams required.
 Running the validation node requires technical skills and extra hosting costs.
 So, being the part of TON network and get benefits staking is rather difficult story for common people.